Morphology Instruction: A Secondary Meta-Analysis

 Galuschka et al:

-The Galuschka paper looked at 28 studies, of which 19 studies were RCT and 10 were not; however, all studies had a control group.
-Interestingly his paper specifically focused on students with dyslexia.
-While his inclusion criteria included earlier grades, he does state that the majority of included studies were not primary age students, which makes it hard to compare to phonics instruction.
+The Galuschka 2020 paper looked at 28 studies, of which 19 studies were RCT and 10 were not; however, all studies had a control group.
+Interestingly her paper specifically focused on students with dyslexia.
+While their inclusion criteria included earlier grades, the paper does state that the majority of included studies were not primary age students, which makes it hard to compare to phonics instruction.
 Interestingly, Galuschka looks at both phonics and morphology.
 One weakness with this paper was not only did it look at languages other than English, but the largest effect sizes also came from studies done on German instruction, not English instruction.
+This means that the effect sizes might not be entirely generalizable for English language instruction.

 Goodwin, et al: